baffou/PhaseLAB/README.md

 Welcome to the PhaseLAB toolbox, created to help you deal with wavefront and phase images acquired using QLSI.

+PhaseLAB is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
+This means you are free to use, share, and modify the software, but only for non-commercial purposes

 ## Toolbox Documentation